-We previously covered the study that discussed the link between dietary carnitine from meat and TMAO production, which was associated with a higher risk of atherosclerosis.
+We previously covered the study linking dietary meat carnitine and TMAO production.
 A new study is making the rounds with a similar conclusion, this time about a different molecule.

-This study investigates the molecule Phosphatidylcholine.
-The study was conducted by having subjects eat two eggs, each containing 500mg Choline, alongside 250mg of phosphatidylcholine, which was radiolabeled.
-Phosphatidylcholine (PC) is a phospholipid (“lecithin” is a term sometimes used to refer to all dietary phospholipids, and will be used in this blog post for simplicity) which contains choline.
-By using labeled PC, the study’s authors were able to confirm that dietary choline acutely increased serum TMAO, and that this was dependent on intestinal microflora (similar to what occurred with carnitine).
+This study investigated the molecule Phosphatidylcholine.
+Participants had to eat two eggs, each containing 500 mg of Choline, alongside 250 mg of phosphatidylcholine (PC), which was radiolabeled.
+PC is a phospholipid (“lecithin” is a term sometimes used to refer to all dietary phospholipids, and will be used in this blog post for simplicity) that contains choline.
+By using labeled PC, the study’s authors were able to confirm that oral choline acutely increased serum TMAO, and that this was dependent on intestinal microflora (similar to what occurred with carnitine).
 It should also be noted that both choline and carnitine are trimethylamine compounds.

-Similarly to the carnitine study, this experiment confirmed a correlation between higher TMAO and cardiovascular risk with a cohort study design (4007 persons undergoing coronary angiography) with an adjusted hazard ratio of 1.30 and 95% CI of 1.20 to 1.41 (a weak correlation, but a positive one nonetheless).
+Similarly to the carnitine study, this experiment confirmed a correlation between higher TMAO and cardiovascular risk with a cohort study design (4,007 people undergoing coronary angiography) with an adjusted hazard ratio of 1.30 (95% CI: 1.20–1.41): a weak correlation, but a positive one nonetheless.

-This study also confirmed a correlation between TMAO and cardiovascular disease risk, so it appears that TMAO may be a useful biomarker in the future for cardiovascular disease risk.
-Whether TMAO is increased by dietary factors or other factors, it appears to be associated with an increased risk for heart disease.
+This study also confirmed a correlation between TMAO and cardiovascular disease risk, so it appears that TMAO (whether it is increased by dietary factors or other factors) may be a useful biomarker in the future.

 That was basically the study.
-This study can be used to support the correlation between TMAO and cardiovascular disease, and similar to the previous carnitine study, this was confirmed at least acutely in humans.
-This study can also be used to further support the link between the microbe capable of choline -> TMAO conversion as a possibly causative link in the pathology of CVD, so identifying this microbe might be therapeutic or preventative in regards to CVD in the future (via modulating the increase of TMAO from the diet).
+It can be used to support a correlation between TMAO and cardiovascular disease (CVD), and as with the carnitine study, this was confirmed at least acutely in humans.
+This new study can also be used to further support the link between CVD and a microbial conversion of choline to TMAO, so identifying this microbe might help treat or prevent CVD in the future (via modulating the increase of TMAO from the diet).

-More likely, the bacteria that helps convert to TMAO uses the trimethylamine structure (which both choline and carnitine are) to make TMAO.
-This bacteria (currently unidentified) is the causative agent here, and merely uses sources of trimethylamines (eggs being a source of choline via PC) to do its job.
+It is more likely that a microbe uses the trimethylamine structure of both choline and carnitine to make TMAO.
+This microbe, currently unidentified, is the causative agent here, and merely uses sources of trimethylamines to do its job.

-While one can directly blame eggs for the increase in TMAO, it would be improper to blame egg consumption for increased TMAO (which is correlated with an increased risk for cardiovascular disease).
-Any blame would better be directed towards the intestinal metabolism and the bacteria that helps convert to TMAO.
+Eggs should not be blamed for an increase in TMAO (which is correlated with an increased risk of cardiovascular disease).
+Any blame should rather be directed toward the intestinal microbe that helps convert trimethylamines to TMAO.

 Related: are eggs healthy?